Kizuri Chajiuza…

 Don’t lie about your product.
 Don’t focus too much on ads if you have nothing to deliver in the first place.
 It’s when you sell, without actually knowing it that you make the biggest impact.
 Cue in Niko na Safaricom, Naweza.
 Why do those people use that expensive ad space to sing songs instead of telling us to buy their stuff all the time?
 How many math problems will Orange work out for you before you move to the network?
 If you are like me, you won’t, unless someone you know tells you that they moved and they are having an amazing experience.
 Yes, they are giving you value but you are not convinced yet.
 In the end, you need to balance these things out, because what works for one might not necessarily work for you.
 Yes, advertise all you want but be authentic.
 Create value.

-One thought on “Kizuri Chajiuza…
+2 thoughts on “Kizuri Chajiuza…

 Leave a Reply